markburns/maze/README.md

-First pass through trying to generate a grid with a start point has resulted in discovering three classes.
+first pass through trying to generate a grid with a start point has resulted in discovering three classes.

 ```
-MazeGenerator
-EdgeSelector
-Point
+mazegenerator
+edgeselector
+point
 ```

-Second pass and we get
+second pass and we get
 ```
-FinishPoint
-Wall
+finishpoint
+wall
 ```

-Because of the keyword ruby `end`, I'll choose finish to represent end.
-So we now have start point 's' and finish point (represented by 'f').
+because of the keyword ruby `end`, i'll choose finish to represent end. so we now have start point 's' and finish point (represented by 'f').

+now maze generation is working, time to find a path through the maze

+The way it has been built means we can just overwrite the Wall in the grid.
+So we just need a way to first
+  * Generate paths from start to finish
+  * Generate interesting paths